destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 ### 🎤 Interview

-- What should you consider when selecting CI for your test runs
+- What should you consider when selecting CI for your test runs?
 - How could you speed up your test runs?

 ### 📝 Katas